botwiki/botwiki.org/content/tutorials/twitterbots.md

 And you're more then welcome to join us at [**Botmakers.org**](https://botmakers.org/) to share what you're working on, ask for advice or just chat with fellow [#botmakers](https://twitter.com/search?q=%23botmakers) and bot enthusiasts.

-### [¶](#beginner-tutorials){.pilcrow} Beginner tutorials {#beginner-tutorials}

-Note: One the tricky part is that if you want your app to be able to post to Twitter, rather than just read from it, you will need to add a phone number to your account.
+**Note:** One the tricky part is that if you want your app to be able to post to Twitter, rather than just read from it, you will need to add a phone number to your account.

 There is a few ways to solve this problem: